SYMPTOMS OF BLADDER CANCER

 It is very important that you go to see your doctor at the first sign of blood.
 Even if it goes away for now - don't wait.

-The following quote from Phil Kelly, who is a Trustee of Action Bladder Cancer UK, demonstrates just how important it is not to ignore the signs of blood in your urine:
+The following quote from Phil demonstrates just how important it is not to ignore the signs of blood in your urine:

 "I only saw blood in my urine once and I thought I would wait to see if it happened again.
 But my wife didn't agree and encouraged me to go straight to my GP.
 It turned out to be High Risk bladder cancer.
 I was VERY lucky indeed!
 Please don't hesitate - any time you see any blood in your wee - go straight to your GP!"

 Bladder cancer symptoms in women can be tricky to notice.
 If you are still having periods it can be difficult to decide whether the blood is in your urine or part of your period.
+Symtoms can also sometimes be mistaken for other gynaecological issues.
 If in any doubt please go and see your GP who can arrange appropriate investigations depending upon whether any other symptoms or signs are present.
 If you are no longer having periods, you need to be aware that bladder cancer is more common after the menopause and any bleeding down below should be investigated without delay.

 Sometimes blood in the urine isn't visible to the naked eye and is only detected when your doctor sends a sample to the laboratory to check for a urine infection, or tests the urine sample with a special urine dipstick testing stick in the surgery.
 This is called Non-visible or Microscopic Haematuria).